 This sense of serenity and being at peace with yourself will likely flow to the one about to pass.

-Any reputable training course should have self-care included somewhere in their training.
+Any reputable training course should have self-care included somewhere in their training and IAP does.

 We know nurses are tough.